-The path to the DVD drive, with /CPDVD appended to the end of the path.
+The path to the DVD drive or USB flash drive with /CPDVD appended to the end of the path.
 The maximum length is 40 characters.
 For example:

 mydvddrive/CPDVD

 cpdvd

 e:/cpdvd

 vmftpdir/CPDVD

 CKD (for 3390) or FBA (for FBA), which must be specified in uppercase.